Medicare in Pennsylvania

 Medicare Advantage, also known as Part C, is available from private insurance companies and bundles those coverages while offering additional ones like dental and vision coverage.

-Premiums for Medicare in PA can vary, regardless of whether you choose Parts A and B, Part C or D, or a supplement plan.
-For most people that enroll in Medicare in PA, Part A and Part B have standard costs that depend on your income and whether or not you’ve paid enough tax into Medicare and Social Security.
+Premiums for Medicare in PA can vary.
+For most people who enroll in Medicare, Part A and Part B have standard costs that depend on your income and whether or not you’ve paid enough tax into Medicare and Social Security.
 Here’s a breakdown:

-- For most Americans that contribute to Medicare and Social Security for at least 10 years through payroll, you won’t pay a monthly premium for your Part A plan.
+• For most Americans who contribute to Medicare and Social Security for at least 10 years through payroll, you won’t pay a monthly premium for your Part A plan.

-Private insurance companies offer Medigap, a supplemental plan that helps fill cost gaps to Original Medicare.
-Whether or not a plan is right for you depends on what you need covered in terms deductibles, copays and coinsurance.
+Private insurance companies offer Medigap, supplemental plans that help fill cost gaps for Original Medicare.
+Whether a plan is right for you depends on what you need covered in terms deductibles, copays, and coinsurance.

 Within the first six months of enrolling in a supplement plan, a carrier cannot deny coverage based on pre-existing conditions.
 Beyond the six-month window, coverage and costs are not standardized.